 Cognitive Functioning Symptoms of Anxiety

-In this guide, we wanted to differentiate types of thoughts form cognitive functioning.
+In this guide, we discuss different types of thoughts form cognitive functioning.
 In this case, cognitive functioning refers to how your brain acts, not necessarily how you think.
 An example might be memory loss.
 Memory loss is very common in those with anxiety, especially for smaller details.

 The following are some anxiety symptoms that affects how your mind functions: